Governor of New Hampshire

 The governor of New Hampshire is the head of government of the U.S. state of New Hampshire.

 The governor is elected during the biennial state general election in November of even-numbered years.
 New Hampshire is one of only two states, along with bordering Vermont, to hold gubernatorial elections every two years as opposed to every four.
 Currently, the state's 83rd governor is Republican Kelly Ayotte, who has served since January 9, 2025.

 In New Hampshire, the governor has no term limit of any kind.
 Only two governors have served more than three terms since the 18th century (when the term was for only one year), John Lynch, who won a fourth two-year term on November 2, 2010, and Chris Sununu, who won a fourth two-year term on November 8, 2022.
 John Taylor Gilman had been the last governor before Lynch to serve longer than six years, serving 14 one-year terms as governor between 1794 and 1816.
 Gilman is one of seven governors to serve non-consecutive terms, the others being John Langdon, John Sullivan, William Plumer, Benjamin Pierce, James A. Weston, and John Gilbert Winant.

 Unlike in many other states in which executive councils are merely advisory, the Executive Council of New Hampshire has a strong check on the governor's power.
 The five-member council has a veto over many actions of the governor.
 Together, the governor and Executive Council approve contracts with a value of $5,000 or more, approve pardons, and appoint the directors and commissioners, judges, the attorney general and officers in the National Guard.

-To be qualified to be governor, one must be 30 years of age, a registered voter, and domiciled in New Hampshire for at least seven years.
+To be qualified to be governor, one must be 30 years of age or older, a registered voter, and domiciled in New Hampshire for at least seven years.